You need more data quality in CRM!

 What is data quality in CRM and why is it important?

 Data quality indicates how your data is suitable for its intended use.
-This is why we also talk about the “Fitness for Use“.
+This is also referred to as “fitness for use“.
 As you can see from this definition, the assessment of data quality is therefore quite context-dependent.
 For one purpose, one record can be wonderful, but not for another.

 Data quality is especially important where data is used as a resource.
-Among other things, in your CRM system, but also in networked systems.
-In your organization, this can be comprehensive analytics, business analytics, business intelligence, or dashboards and reports.
+So, among other things, in your CRM system but also in networked systems.
+In your company, these may include the following areas:

-But also the 360° view of your customers, the sending of newsletters, production processes or the invoicing process depend on basic data collections in the age of digitalization.
+are dependent on underlying data collections in the age of digitization.
 Low data quality can lead to costly consequences.

 The Rule of Ten applies to data quality in CRM:

-Freely after the adage “garbage in, garbage out” we can assume that the best algorithm won’t bring you much if you don’t feed it the data it needs.
-If you do this anyway, because too little attention is paid to data quality, this results in analysis and process errors.
-The longer these go unnoticed and perhaps even carried on, the higher the negative consequences become.
+Loosely based on the adage “garbage in, garbage out,” we can assume that the best algorithm won’t do you much good if you don’t feed it the data it needs.
+If you do it anyway, because too little attention is paid to data quality, analysis and process errors will follow.
+The longer these go unnoticed and may even be carried forward, the greater the negative consequences.

-In the end, these can be very different.
-Pretty sure your IT has a lot of extra effort to iron out any mistakes that have arisen.
+These can end up being quite different.
 Bad decisions may be made based on incorrect analysis results.
-Processes may be running incorrectly, or customers who have been miscontacted may even sue you because you are no longer allowed to be in the system.
-According to a study by MIT Sloan Management Review, companies lose around 15-25% of their earnings due to poor data quality.
+Perhaps processes are running incorrectly or customers contacted by mistake even sue you because you should no longer even be in the system.
+According to a study by the MIT Sloan Management Review, companies lose around 15-25% of their revenues due to poor data quality.
+And pretty sure your IT will need some extra effort to iron out any errors that occur.

 11 criteria for measuring your data quality